NASA-IMPACT/csdap-cumulus/README.md

 ## Deployment

-### Deploy the `data-persistence` Module

 To ensure `terraform` sees the environment variable values provided in your `.env` file, each `*-tf` module directory includes a `tf` script to minimize typing effort.
 The `tf` script is just a simple wrapper that invokes `terraform` with the same arguments supplied to the `tf` script, but takes care of setting the variables defined in the `.env` file.

+### Deploy the `rds-cluster` Module

+To deploy the `rds-cluster` module, which must be deployed at least once prior to the first time the cumulus module is deployed (see below), do the
+following:

+1. Change directory to `rds-cluster-tf`
+1. Run `./tf init -reconfigure`
+1. Run `./tf apply` (initially, this might take roughly 5-10 minutes to complete)

+You should generally not have to deploy this module again, except perhaps during a Cumulus upgrade.

+### Deploy the `data-persistence` Module

-To deploy the data-persistence module, which must be deployed at least once prior to the first time the cumulus module is deployed (see below), do the
+To deploy the `data-persistence` module, which must be deployed at least once prior to the first time the cumulus module is deployed (see below), do the
 following: